 This is within a school setting that is clear in its desire to offer the best of international education through its mix of two of the most well recognised and respected curricula.
 The school endeavours to foster a strong community spirit and puts new parents in contact with existing ones of the same language and nationality initially, to assist with the settling in process.

 Currently, schools in the Northern Emirates do not publish inspection reports or similar academic information.
 The school does however have accreditation from the UAE MoE.
 Its evaluation team has recommended that the school is "awarded distinction as its practice has been judged to be Highly Effective in leadership and at least three other Focus Areas".
-The school's first IGCSE results will also be welcomed as an indication of academic performance and the staffing and curriculum of the school should ensure that these are positive.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.